matheo/BlankTheme/README.md

 ---

 BlankTheme aims to become a comprehensive Theme Development Framework for the Zikula Application Framework.
 Its objective is to ease the development of new Themes as well as the porting of open source themes.
-We use the [Bootstrap front-end framework](http://getbootstrap.com/) to advance theme development and to create usable, flexible, valid, and standards compliant themes.
+We use the [Bootstrap front-end framework](http://getbootstrap.com/) to advance theme development and to create responsive, flexible, usable, valid and standards compliant themes.

 Enjoy!
 We wait for your feedback ;-)